Geological-Survey-of-Western-Australia/atratus/docs/source/database_configuration.rst

 Database Configuration
 ======================

-Many organisations as part of internal processes load their various geoscience relevant meta-data into internal databases.
+Many organisations as part of internal processes load their various geoscience relevant metadata into internal databases.

 Geoscientists that review and ultimately use geodata products; are mostly unfamiliar with the structure of the SQL backend.
 This can create communication issues between users and DB admins who can provide the database extracts or views needed to complete geodata harmonisation workflows.